-A comprehensive plan is a long-term planning document that broadly outlines the vision, goals, policies, and actions for a city or town's growth.
-This plan serves as a guide for future development and decision-making related to land use, housing, transportation, economic development, infrastructure, parks, the environment, and more.
+A comprehensive plan is a longer-term planning document that broadly outlines the vision, goals, policies, and actions for a city or town's present and future development growth.
+This plan serves as a guide and legal standard for future development and decision making primarily related to land use, including housing, transportation, economic development, infrastructure, parks, the environment, and more.
+A comprehensive plan is a longer-term planning document that broadly outlines the present and future use and development or redevelopment of land in the City, including general statements of policy and objectives.
+This plan also serves as a guide for future decision-making related primarily to land use, transportation, and municipal infrastructure, including parks, the environment, and more.

 A comprehensive plan helps ensure that future development aligns with the community's values and needs.
-It provides guidelines for zoning decisions, investments, and public services.
+It provides guidelines for for zoning and preservation decisions, investments, and public services.
 Additionally, it can be used as a tool to secure funding, promote consistency and transparency in decision-making, and improve the well-being of community members.
-Comprehensive plans typically cover a timeframe of 10 to 20 years and are periodically updated to reflect the changing circumstances and needs of the community.
+Comprehensive plans typically cover a timeframe of 15 to 25 10 to 20 years and may be are periodically updated to reflect the changing circumstances and needs of the community.

 Evanston's last Comprehensive Plan was approved in 2000.
 Since then, Evanston has experienced many socioeconomic events and shifts, including the Great Recession, the financial crisis of 2008, and the COVID-19 pandemic, among other nationwide events.
-The development of a new Comprehensive Plan, part of Envision Evanston 2045, will help the City of Evanston navigate the effects of these socioeconomic and political shifts while preparing for future challenges and opportunities.
+The development of a new Comprehensive Plan, part of Envision Evanston 2045, will help the City of Evanston pavigate the effects of these socioeconomic and political shifts while prepareing for future challenges and opportunities.

-Envision Evanston 2045 is a community-driven process that will lead to a new Comprehensive Plan and zoning code.
-This initiative seeks to reflect a shared vision for the future of Evanston, addressing key areas such as land use, racial equity, affordable housing, climate change, and arts and culture.
+Envision Evanston 2045 is a community driven process that will lead to a new Comprehensive Plan, possibly followed by and zoning code changes.
+This initiative seeks to reflect a shared vision for the future of Evanston, addressing key areas such as land use, neighborhoods, racial equity, affordable housing, climate change, and arts and culture.
 The Plan will provide a guiding framework to inform decision-making and prioritize resources.
 The Plan's content and recommendations are developed from engaging with Evanston residents and advisory bodies, reviewing existing plans and policies, taking stock of the city's resources and amenities, and identifying key challenges and opportunities.